Dormansland, Surrey

 Dormansland is a large village and civil parish with a low population approximately one mile south of Lingfield in Surrey, England.
-It was founded in the 19th century and is bordered on the east by the county of Kent and on the south by West Sussex and East Sussex, the only area of the county which borders East Sussex.
+It was founded in the 19th century and is bordered on the east by the county of Kent and on the south by West Sussex and East Sussex.
 The nearest town is the small town of East Grinstead, immediately across the West Sussex border.
+The village has an inn named "The Plough" that serves food, located in Plough Road, at the northern edge of the village.
+There are two further public houses in the village, the Old House at Home in West Street and The Royal Oak in the High Street, both of which also serve food.

 Geography

 Dormansland is a rural and semi-rural village of a largely cleared, flat area of the Weald save for the woodlands covering most of Greathed's private park, which is in Dormansland and scattered woodlands of Dormans Park, a housing estate toward the southern border.
 It is a large civil parish approximately one mile south of Lingfield.
 It is a recent village relative to the average age of an English village, and is bordered on the east by Kent and on the south by West Sussex and East Sussex, the only area of the county which borders East Sussex.
 The nearest town is the small town of East Grinstead, immediately across the West Sussex border which adjoins Dormans Park.
 The highest point of the south-east of Surrey is here: Dry Hill, 172 metres above sea level — an outcrop of the Low Weald, it is the 19th highest hill in Surrey.

 The Prime Meridian passes through the parish, just west of its centre.
 London is centred 25 mi north.